 Get Apple News Directly in Your Inbox

 Rumors surrounding a 27-inch iMac redesign were sparked when the 24-inch iMac launched in 2021.
 Initially, reports pointed to a similar redesign with multiple color options and an M1 processor.
-However, the latest reports indicate Apple will use the M1 Pro and M1 Max in a new iMac Pro.
+However, the latest reports indicate Apple could use the M3 processor in a new iMac Pro in 2023 or later.

 Conflicting rumors and reports are nothing new for unannounced Apple products, but both sets of reports may be accurate for a product like the iMac.
 Apple has taken a similar approach in its iMac lineup before.
 Previously, Apple sold a 21.5-inch iMac, 27-inch iMac, and iMac Pro at different product tiers.